In many cases attics are bonus spaces in a home. This makes it a fun space to design and renovate.

 Here’s another example of decorating those nooks and crannies that are sometimes found in attics.
 The above space is enhanced with an inexpensive bench with pillows.

 While technically a loft space, the above room illustrates how you can turn bonus attic rooms into flex rooms with desk space, sitting area, TV viewing area, etc.

 My wife and I have twice lived in homes that did not have closet space.
 Our solution in one of them was to build our own walk-in closet, which worked very, very well.

 If you find you don’t have sufficient closet space, an attic could be perfect for creating the ultimate closet.
 If you add a bathroom to the attic, you can create a luxurious dressing area.
-If your master bedroom is beneath the attic space, you could look into installing a spiral staircase leading up into the dressing area creating a luxurious 2-story master bedroom suite.
+If your primary bedroom is beneath the attic space, you could look into installing a spiral staircase leading up into the dressing area creating a luxurious 2-story primary bedroom suite.